 James Pitarresi, Ph.D.

 James (the “Ice Doctor”) first started climbing in Western New York and Southern Ontario in the 1970s (and he still wears his vintage Joe Brown helmet).
 After taking time off to complete graduate school, start a family and a career, he returned to ice climbing in the early 1990s.
 Since that time, he has spent his winters climbing ice throughout the Northeast.
 It was a conversation with Jeff Lowe who first gave him the idea that teaching ice climbing would be a great way to give back to the sport.
 Accepting that sage advice, James has been active in combining his passion for ice climbing with his enthusiasm to share his knowledge with others so that they can learn to move confidently and safely on vertical ice.
 Over the past decade, James has taught ice climbing to individuals and groups and he has been involved with the Mountainfest for many years.
-James is a licensed guide and when not climbing, he is a professor and Assistant Provost at Binghamton University (SUNY).
+James is a licensed guide and when not climbing, he is Vice Provost at Binghamton University (SUNY).